 Anticipation is a fundamental component of overlap.
-It is the anticipation of a change that allows the overlap between one movement and another.
+It is the anticipation of a change that allows/creates the overlap between one movement and another.
 In the case of the seasons, day-length anticipates the change of seasons by at least a month.
 We use exactly the same concept in many of our movements at the cello, especially when we have to quickly and smoothly change direction completely (180º) such as in Bow Changes.

 As a general rule, every potentially abrupt change of body position can be helped if preceded by anticipatory, preparatory movements in order to make the change smooth, fluid and thus easy.
-Anticipation is like preparing for a voyage: in order to avoid last-minute panics, missed connections and other disasters that are so often caused by a lack of sufficient foresight and planning, it helps to know what is coming and be always one step ahead.
+Anticipation is like preparing for a voyage: in order to avoid last-minute panics, missed connections and other disasters that are so often caused by a lack of sufficient foresight and planning, it helps to know what is coming and thus be always one step ahead.

 Anticipation is one of the most important components of fast playing and is what can make even the most difficult shifting, string crossing or bow-change passages look, feel, and sound easy.
-But anticipation is also one of the most important components of beautiful smooth and delicate playing.
+But anticipation is also one of the most important components of beautifully smooth and delicate playing.

-When our note starts are “prepared”, they can begin gently, organically, like living beings.
+When our note-starts are “prepared”, they can begin gently, organically, like living beings.
 Having the body already comfortably in place (and perhaps also already involved in a preparatory movement) before we actually start to play the note can not only make even the most simple Slow Pizzicato or Bowed Note Start beautiful, but also makes their rhythmic placement simultaneously more flexible and easily controlled.

 But it is not only for speed and smoothness that anticipation is important.
 For clean, crisp, accented bowing articulations also (the opposite of smoothness) it is important that the bow is gripping the string before we start the note.
 This is especially noticeable (and necessary) for the short notes in Dotted Rhythms.
 This also is an anticipatory movement.